-reviewCB, if specified, determines the message and score to give when sending a review for each separate build.
-It should return a tuple of (message, verified, reviewed).

-If startCB is specified, it should return a message.
-This message will be sent to the Gerrit server when each build is started.

-summaryCB, if specified, determines the message and score to give when sending a single review summarizing all of the builds.
+- reviewCB If specified, determines the message and score to give when sending a review for each separate build.
+It should return a tuple of (message, verified, reviewed). - startCB If specified, it should return a message.
+This message will be sent to the Gerrit server when each build is started. - summaryCB If specified, determines the message and score to give when sending a single review summarizing all of the builds.
 It should return a tuple of (message, verified, reviewed).